Alberta Powerlifting Union

 Along with being an athlete, Angelina is a national referee and volunteers at many of the meets held in Alberta.
 She prides herself and providing fair and unbiased judgment of APU athletes on the platform and looks forward to being a part of the continued growth of the sport.
 As interim executive secretary, Angelina is involved in the administration of the sport in Alberta.

-As well, as a skilled IT professional Angelina brings a wide range of computer savvy knowledge to help better the records management within Alberta.
+As well, Angelina is a skilled IT professional who brings a wide range of computer savvy knowledge to help better the records management within Alberta.

 Carla has been a lifter of heavy things for the past 25 years but didn’t get involved with powerlifting specifically until 2012.
 She is a National bronze and silver medalist in her age and weight class.
 Most recently she competed at the World Championships in Minsk, Belarus.
 However, her real passion for the sport lies in coaching.